IN THE HIGH COURT OF JUDICATURE AT MADRAS

 The court ruled that the prosecution failed to prove intent for murder, leading to a conviction for culpable homicide under Section 304 Part II instead of Section 302.

-The court determined that acts committed in sudden provocation can result in a conviction for culpable homicide under Section 304 Part II instead of murder under Section 302 of IPC.
+The court ruled that the assault was unintentional due to sudden provocation, warranting conviction under Section 304 Part II IPC instead of murder under Section 302 IPC.

 Login now and unlock free premium legal research